-The Delegation aims to have an inclusive group for the structured dialogues: CSOs working with youth, women, people with disability, farmers, LGBTI, children, advocacy, research, faith-based organisations, youth and culture groups, among others.
-The Delegation is starting from what is known and is progressively building the case for a wider spectrum of actors to engage with.
-Its engagement with CSOs, has put the Delegation in a special position as an active partner for civil society in Timor-Leste, when political commitments are translated into practical actions.
-During the start of the Covid-19 pandemic in Timor-Leste, because of the good relationship and collaboration with CSOs, the EU in Timor-Leste was able to respond in a timely way to this crisis.
-The EU funded-CSOs adapted their actions, and new CSOs were rapidly mobilised and engaged to respond to the pandemic, resulting in one direct grant for a consortium of international NGOs working with local CSOs, and another direct grant for local CSOs.
+The EUD aims to have an inclusive group for the structured dialogues: CSOs working with youth, women, people with disability, farmers, LGBTI, children, advocacy, research, faith-based organizations, youth and culture groups, among others.
+The EUD is starting from what is known and progressively building the case for a wider spectrum of actors to engage with.
+The EUD engagement with CSOs, has put the EUD in a special position as an active partner for CSOs in Timor-Leste, when political commitments are translated into practical actions.
+During the start of the Covid-19 pandemic in Timor-Leste, because of the good relationship and collaboration with CSOs, the EUD was able to timely respond to this crisis.
+The EU funded-CSOs adapted their actions, and new CSOs were rapidly mobilized and engaged to respond to the pandemic, resulting in two direct grants for a CSOs consortium and for a local CSO, both targeting the whole country and partnering with local CSOs.